Author:

 On the topic of e-commerce delivery, a report by Oracle even found that 13% of customers would never return to an online store if the goods aren’t delivered to them on time.
 Just so you know, you could be losing a handful of customers if your SCM isn’t done well.

-8 strategies for e-commerce supply chain management
+8 Strategies for e-commerce supply chain management

 As discussed, customer satisfaction is both an intangible benefit and the end goal of running a reliable e-commerce supply chain.